kroll-software/AudioDelossifier/README.md

 Some settings can be configured in audio_config.py.

 The LSTM runs in stateful-mode, so it should work even well with small chunks of data.

+#### Not Convinced?

+When you are sceptical about the results, please take this idea as a starting point and make it better ;)